testflows/TestFlows-WebSite/source/handbook/index.md

 ### `complete`

-Until **complete** means that iteration over a test will stop only after the specified number of repeats is performed regardless of the result of each iteration.
+Until **complete** indicates that iteration over a test will end only after the specified number of repetitions completes, regardless of the outcome of the result of each iteration.

 ## Repeats